Date: June 2018

 After Ebner Verlag receives the order, Ebner Verlag sends the customer an email in which Ebner Verlag confirms its receipt of the order (“order confirmation”).
 This email again lists the individual items which comprise the order.
 This order confirmation does not constitute an acceptance of either the customer’s order or the customer’s offer.

-1.3 No Claim to Conclusion of Contract; Language of the Contract
+1.3 No Claim to Conclusion of Contract

 A claim to conclusion of the contract does not exist.
 Ebner Verlag may reject the customer’s offer to conclude a purchase contract without citing a reason for the rejection.
-No language other than the German language shall be acceptable for the conclusion of the contract.

 1.4 Conclusion of Contract